 Earning a norm requires a high-scoring tournament performance against other strong players — an incredibly difficult task.
 To earn the GM title, a player must accumulate three GM norms and a minimum 2500 Elo rating, system that estimates a player's strength based on results, and is widely used to place players into categories.The IM title requires three IM norms and a 2400 Elo.

 Many players only dream of achieving the status of IM or GM, a pursuit that requires years of hard work, persistence, and full devotion to the game.
 Sometimes that is not even enough.
-As someone who is actively pursuing the grand master title, I have tremendous respect for the approximately 1,500 players on the planet who have reached grand master status.
+As someone who is actively pursuing the grandmaster title, I have tremendous respect for the approximately 1,500 players on the planet who have reached that status.
 They possess a depth of understanding of the game that the vast majority of players never attain.

 Unfortunately for Gurevich, his last round hopes did not go as planned.
 He faced steep competition against Ashwin Jayaram.
 The game ended in a fighting draw and Gurevich missed the norm by half a point.

 For many norm hopefuls, this event was a learning experience.
-Aman Hambleton of Canada needs just one more GM norm to become a grand master.
+Aman Hambleton of Canada needs one more GM norm to become a grandmaster.
 In March of this year, he vowed to stop shaving until he becomes a grand master.
 As this tournament did not fulfill his goal, the beard will continue to grow.
-At the highest levels, one must not become too fixated on rating or norms, but rather focus on mental toughness, self-discipline, and further improvement.
+At the highest levels, one must not become too fixated on rating or norms, but rather focus on mental toughness, self-discipline and further improvement.